gebhartn/gebhart.website/content/pages/resume.md

 #### [Safe Routes]() — Intersection Safety Dashboard

-Colloborated on a team of three front-end developers to integrate client-side form validation and state management with the React Context API and integrate data visualization via Google Maps to serve predictions from a team of Data Scientists.
+Collaborated on a team of three front-end developers to build client-side form validation and state management with the React Context API and integrate data visualization via Google Maps to serve predictions from a team of Data Scientists.
 Duties also included the implementation of client-side routing and authorized fetch API.
 AGILE environment.

 > React w/ Context API, Express, Google Maps API